pulumi/docs/content/docs/concepts/secrets.md

 Password: [secret]
 ```

+### Explicitly denote unencrypted values

 By default, configuration values are saved in plain text.
-To explicitly denote a plain text or unencrypted configuration value, pass the `--plaintext` flag.
+Given this, there may be times where you need to explictly denote a value as plain text or unencrypted.
+For example, for security purposes, the Pulumi CLI tries to detect when something that looks like an API token or password is supplied to as a Pulumi configuration value.
+There are some scenarios where it will incorrectly assume a string is a secret and will alert you in the command line while aborting the task.

+To circumnavigate this, you can pass the `--plaintext` flag when creating your configuration value.
 This flag can be used to indicate that you did not want an encrypted secret.

 ```bash
 $ pulumi config set --plaintext aws:region us-west-2